Marmon-Herrington Company in World War Two

 South Africans.
 Today 33 still exist, all

 outside the United States.
-They served not only in WWII, but also in
+They served not only in World War Two, but also in

 the Indonesian National Revolution, the 1948 Arab-Israeli War, the